Public Special Events

 88 5th Street at Mission

-San Francisco Art Institute invites you to the exclusive Gala Vernissage at the Old Mint, a National Historic Landmark.
+San Francisco Art Institute invites you to the exclusive Gala Vernissage honoring Mary L. Robinson and C. David Robinson, FAIA (posthumously) at the Old Mint, a National Historic Landmark.

 SFAI artists transform the venue with installations in the historic bank vaults, ballrooms, brick-lined hallways, courtyards, and every crevice between.
-Be the first to engage with SFAI artists shaping the future of contemporary art, mingle with leading curators, and enjoy an evening of food and libations.
+Engage with artists shaping the future of contemporary art, mingle with leading curators, and enjoy an evening of food and libations—all while supporting SFAI student scholarships.

 Cocktails, art, and mingling followed by seated dinner by McCalls at 7 pm,